osrsGoalsTracker/goalTrackerDao/DDB_SCHEMA.md

 4. **Attribute Size:**
    - All attributes are small (e.g., `C2U2` fields, notification type lists) and well below DynamoDB's item size limit of 400 KB.

-5. **Fetching all goals for a user+RSN**
+5. **Fetching all goals for a user+player**
-   - Store a list of tracked skills on the user#RSN metadata field.
+   - Store a list of tracked skills on the user#player metadata field.
 Should it be a list or something else?
-Would be nice to see the most tracked skills
+Would be nice to see the most tracked skills.

 ---